AntonyDaley/GenericCSVExports/README.md

 6. Press Manage Records on CSV Import Mapping
 7. Press New
 8. Give your Import Mapping a sensible label that helps you spot what it is doing
-9. Enter the RecordType developer API Name that you created previous in CSV Import RecordType
+9. Enter the RecordType developer API Name that you created previously for the CSV Export
 10. Select the Object that you want to import record from in Import Object
 11. Select the Mapping Field that you created in step 2
 12. Set the Filter Type to AND or OR - If you set as AND any filters you add a record will need to pass them all, if you set to OR then if any 1 of those filters equals true the record will be pulled in.